Haleena426/Phillips-Haleena-Portfolio/final_project_Haleena_2.md

 <img width="1042" alt="Screenshot 2023-12-01 at 4 02 55 PM" src="https://github.com/Haleena426/Phillips-Haleena-Portfolio/assets/149639567/366b81b9-5610-46d8-9696-24944280ddcb">
 This part of the story introduces the top 5 drug classes with shortages.
-What I hope to communicate
+What I hope to communicate are the adverse effects and the additional health care costs associated with these drug shortages and how unfair they are to our elders.
+From the feedback I rceived, I decided to focus more on the wy do we care aspect.
+To emphasize this, i focuse don the impact of these shortages by listing that ther are adverse ffects and the health costs associated with drug shortages.
+I am under the impression that people ages 45+ are thinking of retirement or are already retired.
+By putting on these addtional costs and having drug shortages be a detriment to their health, my audeince would care more about this.

 <img width="1038" alt="Screenshot 2023-12-01 at 4 03 06 PM" src="https://github.com/Haleena426/Phillips-Haleena-Portfolio/assets/149639567/24fb76d9-230c-4e3e-9f58-b74a7c4a2fb6">